davidayalas/aws-url-redirector/README.md

 Complex rules are the fallback when a path is not found.

-You can refresh the regexp file sending a POST request to your cloudfront endpoint.
-Remember your x-api-key
+Other variables are available in [setup.demo.json](setup.demo.json):

+* Cloudfront TTL
+* Bucket and files names
+* x-api-key to invalidate cache
+* a fake origin that never will be reached

+You can have serverals DNS over a distribution, and rules and regexp are dependant on host domain.

-# Rules example
+## Rules example format

 host                            | path                     | redirect
 --------------------------------|--------------------------|------------------------
 xxxx.cloudfront.net             | /dev                     | https://developer.mozilla.org/
 subdomain.yourdomain.net        | /search                  | https://www.google

-# Regexp example
+## Regexp example format

 host                            | regexp                   | redirect
 --------------------------------|--------------------------|------------------------
 xxxx.cloudfront.net             | /directory?page=(.*)     | https://application.yourdomain/folder/folder1/?page=$1

-# Endpoints (behaviors)
+# Endpoints (cloudfront behaviors)

-* /${path} --> it will search for path and the host requested into the CSV
+* **/{whatever}** > it will search for {whatever} and the host requested into the CSV
+    * first search is into simple rules csv.
+If not found, it maps query against regexp file.
+    * regexp file is "cached" to avoid continuous S3Select queries.
+You can refresh it sending a POST request to your cloudfront endpoint withyour x-api-key
+    * if a path is found, a 301 redirect is returned.
+If not, 404.
-* /invalidate/ --> POST.
+* **/invalidate/** --> POST.
 It will generate a invalidation request.
 Params
     * x-api-key: defined in setup.demo.json
     * x-invalidatepaths: a string containing the paths to invalidate, comma separated
 * /sign/ --> it will return a S3 signed form to upload a rules.csv file (not used at this time).
 Params: